 Earning money: Having part-time jobs helps kids understand how hard work can pay off when making cash.

-Giving money: If you have enough, give some of it away—it’ll help your child see that there are people in need who need help.
+Giving money: If you have enough, give some away—it’ll help your child see people needing help.

 How do I teach my seven-year-old the value of money?